Rabbi Akiva: Selected legends

-When Moses ascended into heaven, he saw God occupied in making little crowns for the letters of the Torah.
-Upon his inquiry as to what these might be for, he received the answer, "There will come a man, named Akiva ben Yosef, who will deduce halakhot from every little curve and crown of the letters of the Law."
-Moses' request to be allowed to see this man was granted; but he became much dismayed as he listened to Akiva's teaching; for he could not understand it.
-However, Moses' spirit was revived when a student asked Akiva the source of a law, and Akiva replied "A law to Moses at Sinai".
-When Moses asks God what the pious Akiva's reward will be, he is shown the aftermath of his execution.
+In a Talmudic sugya, Rav Yehudah narrates the story when Moses sees Rabbi Akiva (Menachot 29b).
+In this legend, Moses ascended to heaven (or Mount Sinai) and saw God preoccupied with making ornamental "crowns" for the letters of the Torah.
+When Moses inquired what the purpose of these embellishments were, God explained that a man named Akiva would be born in several generations, and that he would be able to deduce halakha from every little curve and crown of the letters of the Law.
+Moses requested that he be allowed to see this man, and God assented: Moses found himself sitting in Akiva's study hall.
+As Moses listened to Akiva's lesson, he grew weary, because he could not understand it.
+However, when one of the students asked Akiva for the source of his teaching, Akiva replied that it was "A law to Moses at Sinai", and Moses was put at ease.
+When Moses returns to God and asks what the pious Akiva's ultimate reward will be, he is shown the grisly aftermath of Akiva's execution.
 Horrified, Moses demands God explain His actions, at which point God commands Moses to be silent and respect His judgement.
-This story gives a picture of Akiva's activity as the father of Talmudic Judaism.
+According to Louis Ginzberg, "this story gives in naïve style a picture of Akiba's activity as the father of Talmudical Judaism."

 Tinnius Rufus asked: "Which is the more beautiful—God's work or man's?"
 Akiva replied: "Undoubtedly man's work is the better, for while nature at God's command supplies us only with the raw material, human skill enables us to elaborate the same according to the requirements of art and good taste."
 Rufus had hoped to drive Akiva into a corner by his strange question; for he expected quite a different answer and intended to compel Akiva to admit the wickedness of circumcision.
 He then put the question, "Why has God not made man just as He wanted him to be?"
-Akiva had an answer ready: "For the very reason, the duty of man is to perfect himself."
+Akiva had an answer ready: "For the very reason, man must perfect himself."

 The aggadah explains how Akiva, in the prime of life, commenced his rabbinical studies.
 Legendary allusion to this change in Akiva's life is made in two slightly varying forms.
 Likely the older of the two goes as follows: "Akiva, noticing a stone at a well that had been hollowed out by drippings from the buckets, said: If these drippings can, by continuous action, penetrate this solid stone, how much more can the persistent word of God penetrate the pliant, fleshly human heart, if that word but be presented with patient insistency."

 Akiva taught thousands of students: on one occasion, twenty-four thousand students of his died in a plague.
 His five main students were Judah bar Ilai, Rabbi Meir, Rabbi Eleazar ben Shammua, Jose ben Halafta and Shimon bar Yochai.